In these pagese we discuss the history and the recent restoration of St. Mark's Tower Clock, in Venice.

 The last clock "temperatore" (custodian), Alberto Peratoner, who lived in the Tower, wrote a critique illustrating the errors made during the repair work.
 The piece can be considered public domain and freely distributed but not altered in any way, to let people know how thing have gone.
-He also made a website on the Clock: L'Orologio della Torre di San Marco in Venezia.
+He also made a website on the Clock: L'Orologio della Torre.

 The Maison Piaget kindly sent us some informative material, including a Technical Brief of the restoration work, which could be viewed on their web site www.venezia-torre.com.
 The site has been definitively closed and the domain name is now available for registration.